 “The Beyond Parallel dataset really undercuts the argument that the U.S. and ROK are the ‘bad guys’ on the peninsula riling tensions with twice-yearly military exercises,” observed Victor Cha, CSIS Senior Adviser and Korea Chair.
 “It’s just untrue.”

-Prior to Kim’s stroke, the DPRK carried out an average of 1.7 major provocations per year (26 in total for the 1994-2008 period).
+Prior to Kim’s stroke, North Korea carried out an average of 1.7 major provocations per year (26 in total for the 1994-2008 period).
 After Kim’s stroke, this number jumped to an average of 9 provocations (i.e., short-, medium-, long-range ballistic missile tests/nuclear tests) per year (72 in total for the 2009-2016 period).

 “Everyone is guessing about North Korean behavior because it is the blackest of black boxes.
 We hope to create some transparency with this assemblage of data,” Cha said in reference to Beyond Parallel’s policy utility.